bgajjala8/NoetikSearch/README.md

 # GoRagSearch
-LLM based Document DB abstraction
+LLM based Document search abstraction that can be extended